Mark Gerretsen

 Mark Gerretsen MP (born June 5, 1975) is a Canadian politician who is the Member of Parliament for Kingston and the Islands as a member of the Liberal Party of Canada.
-He was first elected in the 2015 federal election, and re-elected in 2019 and 2021.
+He was first elected in the 2015 federal election, and re-elected in 2019, 2021 and 2025.
 He currently serves on the Standing Committee for Procedure and House Affairs and is the former Chair of the Ontario Liberal Caucus.

-Since 2021, Gerretsen has served as the Parliamentary secretary to the Leader of the Government in the House of Commons.
+Gerretsen currently serves as Deputy Leader of the Government in the House of Commons.
+He previously served as the Parliamentary secretary to the Leader of the Government in the House of Commons, a position he held effective December 3, 2021.
 Prior to his election to the House of Commons, Gerretsen served as Mayor of Kingston from 2010 to 2014.

-Biography
+Early life and career

-Born in Kingston, Ontario, Gerretsen holds a bachelor's degree in economics from Queen's University and studied Computer Engineering at St. Lawrence College.
+Gerretsen was born in Kingston, Ontario, the son of Assunta (Garofalo) and John Gerretsen.
+His father was mayor of Kingston and a MPP for Kingston and the Islands, and held several positions in the cabinets of Premier Dalton McGuinty and Kathleen Wynne.
+His father was born in Hilversum, Netherlands, and his mother emigrated from San Bartolomeo in Galdo (Benevento) Italy to Kingston in 1956.
+Gerretsen holds a bachelor's degree in economics from Queen's University and studied computers at St. Lawrence College.
 Gerretsen was first elected to Kingston City Council in 2006, where he represented the Portsmouth District.
-After completing his four-year term as City Councillor, Mark served as Mayor of Kingston from 2010 to 2014.
+After completing his four-year term as City Councillor, Gerretsen served as Mayor of Kingston from 2010 to 2014.